Braian Romero

-Braian Ezequiel Romero (born 15 June 1991) is an Argentine professional footballer who plays as a centre-forward for Tijuana, on loan from Internacional.
+Braian Ezequiel Romero (born 15 June 1991) is an Argentine professional footballer who plays as a centre-forward for Argentine Primera División club Club Atlético Vélez Sarsfield.

 Career

 Acassuso

 Romero's first professional club were Acassuso of Primera B Metropolitana, making thirty-two appearances in his debut season while scoring four times; including his first against Colegiales.
 In total, he appeared in seventy-eight league fixtures for Acassuso between 2011–12 and 2014.

 Colón (loan)

 In January 2015, Romero joined Argentine Primera División team Colón on loan.
 He scored in his fourth match, earning Colón a 1–1 draw against Rosario Central.
 Four goals in fifteen fixtures followed.

 Argentinos Juniors

 On 10 January 2016, Romero completed a permanent transfer to fellow Primera División side Argentinos Juniors.

 Argentinos were relegated to Primera B Nacional in his first season, he subsequently scored fifteen goals in forty-two matches in Primera B Nacional to help the club regain top-flight football for 2017–18.